Receiving medical care outside Canada

 - cardiovascular disease

-If you had injections or blood transfusions while you were in another country, discuss testing for blood-borne infections with your health care professional.
+If you had injections or blood transfusions while you were in another country, discuss blood testing with a health care provider.
+A test will look for infections transmitted by blood.

-For at least 12 months after you return, tell any health care professional you consult that you have received medical treatment outside of Canada.
+Tell any health care provider you consult for at least 12 months after you return that you have received medical treatment outside of Canada.

 - Date modified: